serginator/cv/README.md

 ## generate just pdf
 `npm run generate-pdf`
 To generate just resume.pdf file in order to use another theme configured in `config` file.
+To be able to create pdf you have to install [wkhtmltopdf](http://wkhtmltopdf.org/)

 ## convert to JSON Resume
 `npm run to-jrs`